Making changes to your home

 - You’re a perpetrator in an outstanding case of anti-social behaviour

-- You’re under-occupying a property
+- You’re under-occupying your home

-- There is a genuine health and safety concern that may impact on our liabilities as a landlord
+- There is a health and safety concern that may impact on our liabilities as a landlord

 - You’ve undertaken historic works without our consent